etclabscore/core-geth/docs/getting-started/installation.md

 Binary archives are published at https://github.com/etclabscore/core-geth/releases.
 Find the latest one for your OS, download it, (check the SHA sum), unarchive it, and run!

+!!! tip "Run Ethereum Classic"
-Tip: When running Core-geth use `--classic` flag for Ethereum Classic mainnet.
+    When running Core-geth use `--classic` flag for Ethereum Classic mainnet.

 ```shell
 $ wget https://github.com/etclabscore/core-geth/releases/download/v1.12.17/core-geth-linux-v1.12.17.zip # Update to the most current release version